This article may contain affiliate links. If you make a purchase after clicking on a link we may earn a small commission at no extra cost to you.

 This relates to the shape of the sonar signal’s travel.
 The form of the signal as it goes out of the transducer becomes increasingly bigger, like an upside-down cone.
 The bigger the area covered by the cone, the larger it is.

-The cones angles created by the transducer are the beams.
+The cone angles created by the transducer are the beams.
 You may choose from a variety of beams, including dual, triple, and sideways, as you update your fishfinder.
 The larger the area covered by the fish finder, the more beams you have.

 8. Transducer material: